remoorejr/cordova-plugin-camera-with-exif/README.md

 - `Camera.PictureSourceType.PHOTOLIBRARY` and `Camera.PictureSourceType.SAVEDPHOTOALBUM` both display the same photo album.

-### BlackBerry 10 Quirks

-- Ignores the `quality` parameter.

-- Ignores the `allowEdit` parameter.

-- `Camera.MediaType` is not supported.

-- Ignores the `correctOrientation` parameter.

-- Ignores the `cameraDirection` parameter.

-### Firefox OS Quirks

-- Ignores the `quality` parameter.

-- `Camera.DestinationType` is ignored and equals `1` (image file URI)

-- Ignores the `allowEdit` parameter.

-- Ignores the `PictureSourceType` parameter (user chooses it in a dialog window)

-- Ignores the `encodingType`

-- Ignores the `targetWidth` and `targetHeight`

-- `Camera.MediaType` is not supported.

-- Ignores the `correctOrientation` parameter.

-- Ignores the `cameraDirection` parameter.

 ### iOS Quirks

 - Set `quality` below 50 to avoid memory errors on some devices.

 - When using `destinationType.FILE_URI`, photos are saved in the application's temporary directory.
 The contents of the application's temporary directory is deleted when the application ends.

-### Tizen Quirks

-- options not supported

-- always returns a FILE URI

-### Windows Phone 7 and 8 Quirks

-- Ignores the `allowEdit` parameter.

-- Ignores the `correctOrientation` parameter.

-- Ignores the `cameraDirection` parameter.

-- Ignores the `saveToPhotoAlbum` parameter.
-IMPORTANT: All images taken with the wp7/8 cordova camera API are always copied to the phone's camera roll.
-Depending on the user's settings, this could also mean the image is auto-uploaded to their OneDrive.
-This could potentially mean the image is available to a wider audience than your app intended.
-If this a blocker for your application, you will need to implement the CameraCaptureTask as documented on msdn : [http://msdn.microsoft.com/en-us/library/windowsphone/develop/hh394006.aspx](http://msdn.microsoft.com/en-us/library/windowsphone/develop/hh394006.aspx)
-You may also comment or up-vote the related issue in the [issue tracker](https://issues.apache.org/jira/browse/CB-2083)

-- Ignores the `mediaType` property of `cameraOptions` as the Windows Phone SDK does not provide a way to choose videos from PHOTOLIBRARY.

 ## CameraError